Calculating the cost

 If you are not departing from the city in which you live, you will have to get to your departure port.
 That will involve some sort of common-carrier transportation, which will more than likely be an airplane flight, followed by a transfer from the airport to the port, and a transfer from the port to the airport upon your return.

 At the time of booking, our cruise line presented us the option of travel insurance.
-While its protection package was $190.30 per passenger, the credit card we will use to pay for the cruise includes travel protection, so for us it would have been an unnecessary purchase.
+While its protection package was $190.30 per passenger, the credit card we used to pay for the cruise included travel protection, so for us it would have been an unnecessary purchase.
 Others may find value in the protection proffered.

-A number of options are available on board the ship.
-One of the options is a beverage package.
-Our line offers an “All-inclusive beverage package” that includes “[A]ny drink up to $10 including cocktails, wine, beer, bottled water, sodas, specialty coffees & more [and a] 40% discount on bottles of wine (below $100 retail).”
+A number of options were available on board the ship, including a beverage package.
+Our line offered an “All-inclusive beverage package” that included “[A]ny drink up to $10 including cocktails, wine, beer, bottled water, sodas, specialty coffees & more [and a] 40% discount on bottles of wine (below $100 retail).”
 The cost of that package: $56.35 per person per day ($49 plus a 15-percent gratuity), or $394.45 per person for our seven-night voyage.
-The cruise line also offers soda, coffee, beer and bottled water packages.
+The cruise line also offered soda, coffee, beer and bottled water packages.

 |Menu at SHARE aboard Ruby Princess|

-Shore excursions are plentiful but organized activities come at a cost.
-Our ship will stop at five ports of call and guests can choose from over 100 shore activities ranging from $29.95 per person to $1,995.95 per person.
-Of course, passengers can simply disembark and follow their noses at no charge.
+Shore excursions were plentiful but organized activities come at a cost.
+Our ship stopped at five ports of call and guests can choose from over 100 shore activities ranging from $29.95 per person to $1,995.95 per person.
+In addition, independent operators were waiting at each port, so guests could engage their services -- often at a lower cost than the cruise line offered.
+Finally, passengers could simply disembark and follow their noses at no charge.

-Internet connectivity is available for a fee.
+Internet connectivity was available for a fee.
 Internet access for those who just have to stay connected ranges from $72.95 for 120 minutes to $202.95 for 680 minutes.

-On board activities include a fitness center, which is free, but a fitness class or a session with a personal trainer will carry an additional charge.
-Spa services also carry price tags which are comparable to those of a spa at a high-end resort.
+On board activities included a fitness center, which was free, but a fitness class or a session with a personal trainer carried an additional charge.
+Spa services also carried price tags which were comparable to those of a spa at a high-end resort.
 For example, a 50-minute couples’ massage is $259 and a 50-minute Swedish massage is $119.

-There are also gift shops, professional photographers, child care, casinos, and other items not included in the ticket price.
+There were also gift shops, professional photographers, child care, casinos, and other items not included in the ticket price.